smclaughlan/psstats/README.md

 The PlanetSide 2 API offers the raw data seen on the site.
 It is unfortunately the bottleneck to the site's speed, causing some pages to take longer to reload.

 ## Conclusion
 My focus with this project was learning more about React.
-I used it as an opportunity to use functional components with hooks and the component library Grommet to save time.
+I used it as an opportunity to use functional components with hooks and the Grommet component library.